Although children may think it is fun, having pool foam is not a great thing. You may wonder why is my pool foaming, which can happen very quickly.

 It can be from hair care products, soaps used to clean pool toys, or even a special soap you used to clean around the pool, but soap is the most common cause.
 These products are made to be foamy, obviously, and when enough enters the pool’s water, it will start creating layers of foam on the surface.

-Also any detergent used to wash swimwear can get in the pool and contribute to surfactants accumulation.
+Also any detergent used to wash swimwear can get in the pool and contribute to surfactant accumulation.

 Personal care products